How elasticity affects bubble pinch-off: Acknowledgements

 \section{Acknowledgements}

 This work was supported by an Industrial Partnership Program of the Netherlands Organization for Scientific Research (NWO), co-financed by Canon Production Printing Netherlands B.V., University of Twente, and Eindhoven University of Technology.
-VS thanks Ayush Dixit for discussions and the initial version of the drop pinchoff code.
-Furthermore, is the simulation work was carried out on the national e-infrastructure of SURFsara, a subsidiary of SURF cooperation, the collaborative ICT organization for Dutch education and research.
+VS thanks Ayush Dixit for discussions and the initial version of the drop pinchoff code, and Saumili Jana for her work on AMR in \cite{sanjayElasticPinchOff}.
+Furthermore, the simulation work was carried out on the national e-infrastructure of SURFsara, a subsidiary of SURF cooperation, the collaborative ICT organization for Dutch education and research.
 This simulation work was sponsored by NWO - Domain Science for the use of supercomputer facilities.
+The finite Deborah number cases have made use of the Hamilton HPC Service of Durham University.